Tawkir711/Tawkir711/README.md

 ## Front-end Developer

-Hello Sir, I am Tawkir Ahmed, a React front-end developer with some basic knowledge of full-stack development.
-Over the past six months, I have been sharping my skills in web development, specializing in React.js for front-end development.
+Hello greeting, I am Tawkir Ahmed, a React front-end developer with some basic knowledge of full-stack development.
+Over the past six months, I have been sharpening my skills in web development, specializing in React.js for front-end development.
 I also possess knowledge of Express.js for server-side development and MongoDB for working with databases.
 This allows me to tackle end-to-end development tasks and build robust, scalable web applications.

 #### Skills: / REACT / JS / HTML / CSS /